Unified formalism for the emergence of space from the first law of thermodynamics: General expansion law from unified First law of thermodynamics

-Thus the energy within the volume $V$ enclosed by the apparent horizon is $E=\rho V.$ Then the unified first law can be expressed as \cite{PhysRevD.75.084003},
+Thus the energy within the volume $V$ enclosed by the apparent horizon is $E=\rho V.$ Then, the unified first law can be expressed as \cite{PhysRevD.75.084003},

-Using the continuity equation in (n+1) FRW Universe, $\dot{\rho} + nH\left(\rho +p \right)$ = 0, the above equation becomes
+Using the continuity equation in (n+1) FRW universe, $\dot{\rho} + nH\left(\rho +p \right)$ = 0, the above equation becomes

 Here the temperature is $T,$ since the term $\left(1-\epsilon _{_T}\right) $ was cancelled, from both sides.
-In obtaining the above relation, we took $V = \Omega_{n}\tilde{r}_{_A}^{n}$, the volume of (n+1) FRW Universe enclosed by the apparent horizon, where $\Omega_{n}$ is the areal volume of an n-dimensional sphere with unit radius.
+In obtaining the above relation, we took $V = \Omega_{n}\tilde{r}_{_A}^{n}$, the volume of (n+1) FRW universe enclosed by the apparent horizon, where $\Omega_{n}$ is the areal volume of an n-dimensional sphere with unit radius.

 It is important to note that the first law of the form, $-dE_{_{flux}} =T dS$ also reduces Eq. (\ref{eq:ds/dt}).
 It should be noted that, unlike in the previous form of the law, the energy $dE_{_{flux}}$ here is the energy flux across the apparent horizon.
 The observer measuring this flux is located on the apparent horizon, for whom the apparent horizon is virtually stationary.
 Relative to this local observer, the temperature of the apparent horizon becomes $T=1/2\pi \tilde{r}_{_A} $.
-Energy flux through the apparent horizon during a small interval of time $dt$ is given by \cite{AKBAR20067}
+Energy flux through the apparent horizon during a small interval of time, $dt$ is given by \cite{AKBAR20067}

-where $A= n\Omega_{n}\tilde{r}_{_A}^{n-1}$ is the area of the horizon of an (n+1) dimensional FRW Universe.
-Then the first law at the apparent horizon of the FRW Universe will take the form,
+where $A= n\Omega_{n}\tilde{r}_{_A}^{n-1}$ is the area of the horizon of an (n+1) dimensional FRW universe.
+Then the first law at the apparent horizon of the FRW universe will take the form,

 On substituting the area of the apparent horizon with some suitable rearrangements, the above equation becomes exactly similar to Eq. (\ref{eq:ds/dt}), obtained for the unified form of the law of thermodynamics.
 So that Eq. (\ref{eq:ds/dt}) represents both forms of the thermodynamic laws at the horizon.
-We will integrate this equation, after substituting for $nH(\rho+p)$ using the continuity equation, $\dot{\rho} +nH(\rho+p)=0$, and it leads to

 Let us now consider Eq. (\ref{eq:ds/dt}) and split the term $ n(\rho +p) $ on the R. H. S. of it into $ (n-2)\rho +np +2\rho.$ Using this, Eq. (\ref{eq:ds/dt}) can be rewritten as,